Traditionally Modern Food

 Method:

-• Turn on instant pot in sauté mode and add oil.
+• Turn on the instant pot in sauté mode and add oil.
 Once when the oil is hot add fennel seed and poppy seed and let it crackle

 • Add turmeric powder, garam masala and chili powder and sauté for a minute